Perfect Credit: How to Get the Highest Credit Score

 Payment history is the most critical factor in FICO score calculations.
 If you're hoping to get a higher credit score, then paying on time is a must.

-Setting up automatic payments can ensure that you never miss a due date.
+Set up automatic payments to ensure you never miss a due date.
 You can also set a bill due date reminder in your calendar to track when credit card and loan payments are due.

 3. Keep balances low